Looking for the best renters insurance in New Jersey? We’ve got you covered!

 The Garden State gets a bad rap sometimes, but we know it’s beautiful.

 Perhaps you’re a college student renting an off-campus house in Princeton or New Brunswick, or a proud beach bum living down in Asbury Park.
+Maybe you’re a hotshot marketing exec in Hoboken (one of the best cities for young professionals, BTW).
 Whether you chill at the shore or rent a cabin in the mountains, you don’t want to neglect renters insurance coverage.
 It’ll be a great safety net if anything bad happens—like having your bike stolen during an epic ride from Morristown to Mahwah.

 And no worries—getting covered in New Jersey isn’t tough.
 With Lemonade, you can get a renters insurance quote and policy in just 90 seconds, starting at just $5/mo (the lowest rate on the market!).
 There’s zero paperwork, zero hassle.
 Best part?
 Every year, your leftover premium will be donated to a charity you choose.